The Best Healing Rituals For You Based On Your Zodiac Sign

 Healing rituals are key to thriving in this human experience.
 If you are not regulating your emotions, taking the time to process, and giving your spirit time to renew and heal, then you are often carrying emotional heaviness from one experience to the next.
 Healing rituals are a way to give your mind, body, and soul the attention it needs and craves, and to put yourself in a better position to live your best life.
 When you take the time to heal within, positive transformations occur without.

-When it comes to healing rituals for your zodiac sign, you want to especially take a look at the element that is more dominant in your birth chart.
+When it comes to the best healing rituals for your zodiac sign, you want to especially take a look at the element that is more dominant in your birth chart.
 An earth sign or earth-dominant sign is going to thrive in healing experiences that involve Mother Earth and rituals that get them grounded such as yoga, hiking, placing their bare feet on the Earth, or "earthing."
 Being out in nature and doing grounding rituals are what best serve them.
 A fire sign, on the other hand, works well with fire energy such as candles and creativity, and with rituals that get their body moving and energy flowing.

 Knowing what works best for you and your emotional and physical experience in life will help you on your healing journey, and below are some healing rituals for your zodiac sign to try sometime.
 Take what resonates, and listen to the guidance of your soul.